 It was literally a chocolate lovers dream, with the perfect combination of white and milk chocolate with bursts of fruit flavours running through it.
 It wasn’t over bearing in anyway, which could easily happen with this amount of chocolate.
 Instead it was the perfect end to the perfect meal and a wonderful evening at the Mango Tree.

-I think it’s safe to say that we very much enjoyed both the food and the lively yet ambient atmosphere in the Mango Tree and would happily eat there again one day.
-If you’re heading to London and looking for a tried and tested place to eat, I don’t think you can go far wrong with this restaurant.
+I think it’s safe to say that we very much enjoyed both the food and the lively yet ambient atmosphere in the Mango Tree London and would happily eat there again one day.
+If you’re heading to London and looking for a tried and tested place to eat, I don’t think you can go far wrong with this Thai restaurant.

 Where: 46 Grosvenor Place, Belgravia, SW1X 7EQ